DavidVentura/blog/blog/raw/tesseract-translate/POST.md

 ### Background / foreground color detection

-For a simple mechanism, I think that _most of the time_ you can get the background color of a line of text by sampling the image _around_ the text (not including the actual text).
+I think that _most of the time_ you can get the background color of a line of text by sampling the image _around_ the text (not including the actual text).

 But then, how do you pick the foreground color?
 Probably[^contrast] it will be the color with the highest contrast relative to the background we just picked, but this time, we only sample the lines of text, instead of their surroundings: